benoistlaurent/unix-tutorial/docs/tutorial/automatisation.md

 ### Writing our first script: a file's first line

-Let's say we want to write a script that displays the first line of a file.
+Let's say we want to write a script that displays the first line of a file with the file's name next to it.
-We want to get on the same line the file name and the first line.

 Let's create `first_line.bash` with a text editor and write those lines: